cswclui/katacoda-scenarios-1/msdb-004/step03.md

 ```

 The statement shown above uses an instance of the `Mediator` class to add `order` information to the microservice.
-Using the `Mediator` class is clear and appropriate separation of concerns.
-The purpose of the web server is to accept a `request` and send a `response`.
+Using the `Mediator` class is a clear and appropriate separation of concerns. **Remember**, the purpose of the web server is to accept a `request` and send a `response`.
 The purpose of the `Mediator` class is to coordinate `write` and `read` behavior according to the CQRS pattern.

 Let's get out of the file, `app.ts` and take a look at the method, `Mediator.setOrder(orderInput)`.